Skip to Content

 Project ADAM

-Project ADAM was launched to get systems into place in communities across the country to offer the best chance of survival to people who suffer Sudden Cardiac Arrest.
-Through Project ADAM, schools, sporting programs, and community sites can become Heart Safe, with the equipment and training needed to be prepared and respond during those first critical minutes.
-Project Adam has saved lives, and can do so in your community as well.
+Project ADAM was launched to help communities build the systems that give people their best chance of surviving Sudden Cardiac Arrest.
+Through this program, schools, sporting programs, and community sites can strengthen their readiness with the equipment, training, and response plans needed to act quickly in those first critical minutes.
+Project ADAM has already saved lives across the country—and it can help protect people in your community as well.

 You likely know an Adam.
 Picture them—young, vibrant, happy, with their whole life ahead of them.
 You never would expect Sudden Cardiac Arrest to happen tomorrow.
 But if it did, we are sure you’d want them to be surrounded by the right equipment and people who know how to spring into action to give them the best possible chance to survive.

 This is what Project ADAM is about.
 While we can’t give Adam his life, we can work to preserve the bright future of others.
 Interested in joining the cause?
-Get Project ADAM started in your community.
-Connect with your local affiliate today to learn more.
+Connect with your local Project ADAM Affiliate Program to learn more.

 Adam Newspaper Clipping